mozilla/fxa/features/FxA-89-devices-view/README.md

       by accessing the devices view on a desktop browser, and then go to the sync preferences on the mobile device, I immediately see that the device is disconnected.
+* [ ] - Moved from Phase 1: All devices should have a plausible
+      last-active timestamp in the view
+* [ ] - Moved from Phase 2: When viewing my device list
+      in a recent Desktop Firefox
+      that is not connected to Sync,
+      it appears in my device list
+      as "not connected to Firefox Sync"
+      and has a "Connect..." button that takes me to a login form where I can connect that device.
+* [ ] - Moved from Phase 2: Graph available showing click rate
+      on the "Connect..." button.

 ****